 - What types of music do you know and listen to?
 Do you think these genres of music will be included in the Leeds West Indian Carnival?
 Explain why they may or may not be included.
 Do you know any types of music that are traditionally associated with the Caribbean?
 Name them if you can.

 - What does music tell us about a culture?
 How?
 What can the music played at Carnival tell us about the history of the Caribbean and the people who lived there?

-Take a look at the Blue Peter clip, where Helen learns to play the steel pan ( see 'Related Links' at the bottom of the page) and listen to the unique sound that the steelpan drum makes.
+- Take a look at the Blue Peter clip, where Helen learns to play the steel pan (see 'Supporting Links' in 'Resources') and listen to the unique sound that the steelpan drum makes.
 Could you make your own improvised musical instruments out of found or natural objects?
 Think about ways you might use small pebbles or other found objects inside a tin can, for example, or tapping the outside of different sized cans with a stick – what noises do they make, how can you make them even better?
 What does your instrument sound like alongside those that other have made?
 Do they sound good together?